cloudfoundry/garden-runc-release/.github/ISSUE_TEMPLATE.md

 Provide any output you think may be useful in understanding/explaining the issue.
 The garden log files are found in `/var/vcap/sys/log/garden/`.

+# Docker image (if relevant)

+If there is a particular docker image related to this issue, please provide a link to this image.

 # Cause

 If known, provide the cause of the issue here.